konstantink36/Udacity-Cpp-OpenStreetMap/README.md

 - A* search is executed, finding the shortest path between the two points
 - The path is returned and plotted used IO2D library

-Image below shows example output of the program.
+The Image below shows an example of the program output.

 <img src="map.png" width="600" height="450" />